MarcoMozilla/Memory-Helper/README.md

 Support memorization of a Table and Tree.

-Can be used to memorize vocabulary, knowledge block(with a tree structure) etc.
+Can be used to memorize vocabulary, knowledge graph(with a tree structure) etc.